simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 ```

 For example:
-To create this schema and the tables described below, run the create schema script:
+To create the application schema run the create schema script:
 ```
 nuosql hockey --user dba --password dba
 ```